CH-313 / 2 crédits

 Required courses

-Students in this 3rd-year bachelors course are expected to have taken in their preceding years introductory organic chemistry courses, and in their 2nd-year, CH-210: Biochemistry (by Prof. Christian Heinis).
+This 3rd-year BSc course builds on preceeding years introductory organic chemistry courses, and in their 2nd-year, CH-210: Biochemistry (by Prof. Christian Heinis).
 Introductory bioengineering, genetics and cell biology course in place of the Biochemistry course above is also a suitable option.

 Recommended courses

-The following parallel course offered in EPFL is recommended:
+The following parallel course offered at EPFL is recommended:

 Important concepts to start the course